 But these buildings aren’t just catering to established corporate tenants.
 To stay competitive and invest in future companies, building owners are focusing on startups by building furnished spec suites.
 These pre-built spaces can range from 1,000 to 15,000 square foot spaces and can be available for flexible short-term leases.
 As tenants are constantly changing size and location, it’s key to focus in on a building that can accommodate all of the requirements unique to a business (growth, contraction, amenities, etc.).
 Most startups won’t want to commit to a lease longer than one to three years, maintaining control and flexibility for future funding and hiring expectations.
 The CBD has caught on to these needs and have adjusted their offerings to match the demands of a typical startup.

-Below are some pictures of building amenities that have recently caught our attention.
+Below are some pictures that have recently caught our attention in the amenity race.
 Included are the following:

 – 330 N. Wabash: WiFi Lounge